 The TOYOTA GAZOO Racing World Rally Team will look to build on its positive start to the season when it heads to round two of the 2020 season, Rally Sweden: an event it has won in twice in the last three years.
 Drivers Sébastien Ogier – a three-time previous winner in Sweden – Elfyn Evans and Kalle Rovanperä will aim to follow up their strong debuts in the Toyota Yaris WRC on Rallye Monte-Carlo, where Ogier and Evans both finished on the podium and Rovanperä was fifth on his first appearance at rallying’s top level.

-On Rally Sweden, metal studs inserted into the tyres provide significant grip, helping to make it one the season's fastest events.
-Drivers can ‘lean' their cars on snow banks at the side of the road to carry more speed through corners, but in warmer conditions the snow banks can disintegrate and cars can get stuck in them.
+Rally Sweden is the only FIA World Rally Championship event held fully on ice and snow, but metal studs inserted into the tyres provide significant grip and help to make it one the fastest rallies on the calendar.
+Drivers can ‘lean’ their cars on snow banks at the side of the road to carry more speed through corners.

 Tommi Mäkinen (Team Principal)

 “Rally Sweden has been a successful event for our team so far and we will aim for another top result there this year.
 There have been some question marks over how the conditions will be, but I hope that the organisers will be able to put on a safe and spectacular rally as usual.
 Rallye Monte-Carlo was very positive for us as our new drivers all looked very comfortable in our car, and I am confident that they can all perform well in Sweden too.
 As we have seen before, road position can be very important on this event, but we will have to wait and see exactly how the conditions are next week.”